-In June 1998, the Financial Accounting Standards Board issued and the Company adopted Statement of Financial Accounting Standards No. 133, "Accounting for Derivative Instruments and Hedging Activities."
-Adoption of the standards did not have a material effect on the Company's financial statements for fiscal 1998.
+In June 1998, the Financial Accounting Standards Board issued and USEC adopted Statement of Financial Accounting Standards No. 133, "Accounting for Derivative Instruments and Hedging Activities."
+Adoption of the standards did not have a material effect on the financial statements for fiscal 1998.